nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Unmark module as not taken: `mod unmark`

-Unmarks module(s) of a batchmate as not taken, which means the batchmate is currently taking the module(s).
+Unmarks module(s) of a specified batchmate as not taken yet, which means the batchmate is currently taking the module(s).

 Format: `mod unmark INDEX MODULE [MORE_MODULES]...`